Hofstra Pride

-The Hofstra Pride (formerly the Hofstra Flying Dutchmen) are composed of 17 teams representing Hofstra University in intercollegiate athletics, including men and women’s basketball, cross-country running, golf, lacrosse, soccer, tennis and track and field.
-Men’s sports include baseball and wrestling.
-Women’s sports include volleyball, field hockey, and softball.
-The Pride compete in the NCAA Division I and have been members of the Colonial Athletic Association in most sports since 2001.
+The Hofstra Pride (formerly the Hofstra Flying Dutchmen) are composed of 17 teams representing Hofstra University in intercollegiate athletics, including men and women's basketball, cross-country running, golf, lacrosse, soccer, tennis and track and field.
+Men's sports include baseball and wrestling.
+Women's sports include volleyball, field hockey, and softball.
+The Pride compete in the NCAA Division I and have been members of the Coastal Athletic Association in most sports since 2001.
 They were previously members of the America East Conference.

-Until 2001, Hofstra's nickname was the Flying Dutchmen (shortened to simply "Dutchmen" or "Dutch"), an homage to the Dutch heritage of university founder William S. Hofstra.
+Until 2001, Hofstra's nickname was the Flying Dutchmen (shortened to simply "Dutchmen" or "Dutch"), a homage to the Dutch heritage of university founder William S. Hofstra.
 The Pride refer to the two lions on Hofstra's longtime logo, which school officials felt was more meaningful.